tttonytian/Notes-Stanford-Introduction-to-Food-and-Health/lesson1.md

 ### fat
 - stored in adipose tissue
 - highest energy density (9 Cal/g), alcohol 7 Cal/g, carb and pro 4 Cal/g

+## Carbohydrate-rich Foods & the Glycemic Index
+- focusing on foods instead of nutrients
+- bad example for focusing on nutrients: cut down carbohydrtes
+- Glycemic index(GI): measure the speed of raising blood sugar
+- good carbs have lower GI, release sugar gradually, need smaller amount of insulin
+- bad carbs (finer) have higher GI, raise blood sugar quickly, need high insulin level, disturb the balance

+## Animal & Plant-based Proteins
+- 20 amino acids(AA), 9 of them **essential** (cannot be made by ourselves)
+- most animal-based protein provide all the essential AA, referred as complete
+- plant-based proteins not complete, but can be combined to complete
+- plant-based lower fat sepecially saturated fat
+- more animal than need, low quality ,sodium and nitrite